Rizokarpaso: History

 The Rizokarpaso area contains some of the earliest inhabited places in the island.
 These include the ancient cities of Karpasia and Aphendrika.
 It was the seat of one of the largest Lusignan baronies.

 In 1222, the Lusignan dynasty ruling the Kingdom of Cyprus, together with the Latin nobility, decided that the traditional Greek Cypriot bishoprics in the urban centres would be abolished.
-Karpasia was one of the only four Greek bishoprics in the island that were allowed to continue to function (together with Solea, Arsinoe and Lefkara), and in practice subsumed the Bishopric of Famagusta, as the Bishop of Famagusta was sent to Rizokarpaso and continued his work in St. Synesios, the main Orthodox church in the region.
+Karpasia was one of the only four Greek bishoprics in the island that were allowed to continue to function (together with Soli, Arsinoe and Lefkara), and in practice subsumed the Bishopric of Famagusta, as the Bishop of Famagusta was sent to Rizokarpaso and continued his work in St. Synesios, the main Orthodox church in the region.
 This arrangement was formalised by the Bulla Cypria, a papal bull issued by Pope Alexander IV in 1260.
-Despite the official assignment of the bishopric to Karpasia, by then the town had lost the importance it held in the Late Antique period, and it is thought to be "probable" that by 1260 the bishops did not really reside in Karpasia but kept on operating from Famagusta.
-According to Stefano Lusignan, the town of Rizokarpaso became a part of the feudal estate of the de Nores family, until James II of Cyprus revoked Gauthier de Nores' rights due to his support of Queen Charlotte, James' opponent.
+Despite the official assignment of the bishopric to Karpasia, by then the town had lost the importance it held in the late antique period, and it is "probable" that by 1260 the bishops did not really reside in Karpasia but kept operating from Famagusta.
+According to Stefano Lusignan, the town of Rizokarpaso became a part of the feudal estate of the de Nores family, until James II of Cyprus revoked Gauthier de Nores's rights due to his support of Queen Charlotte, James's opponent.

 The town has two churches: St. Synesios and the church of the Holy Trinity.
 They are examples of the typical Cypriot mixed style, combining features of the late Gothic introduced by the Lusignans with the late Byzantine style of the Orthodox tradition.
 These are two of the few Christian churches to operate in the northern part of Cyprus, and has allegedly had services stopped by the Turkish Cypriot police.

-Rizokarpaso is partly located in the ancient city of Karpasia on the West coast, according to legend founded by king Pygmalion.

 Demographics

-Before 1974, the town was predominantly inhabited by Greek-Cypriots.
-During the Turkish invasion of Cyprus on 20 July 1974, the peninsula was cut off by Turkish troops, and this prevented the town's Greek-Cypriot inhabitants from fleeing to the south.
-As a result, with 250 Greek Cypriot inhabitants, Rizokarpaso is the home of the biggest Greek population in the North.
-Between 1974 and 1985, however, around 2500 Greek Cypriots left the village.
-Although the Greek-Cypriot population is now mainly elderly and shrinking in size, they are still supplied by the UN, and Greek-Cypriot products are consequently available in some places.
-The town was captured by the Turkish Army during the early days of the Turkish invasion of Cyprus.
+Before 1974, the town was predominantly inhabited by Greek Cypriots.
+During the 1974 Turkish invasion of Cyprus, the peninsula was cut off by Turkish troops, preventing the town's Greek Cypriot inhabitants from fleeing to the south.
+As a result, with 250 Greek Cypriot inhabitants, Rizokarpaso is the home of the largest Greek population in Northern Cyprus.
+Between 1974 and 1985, around 2,500 Greek Cypriots left the village.
+Although the Greek Cypriot population is now mainly elderly and shrinking in size, they are still supplied by the UN, and Greek Cypriot products are consequently available in some places.

 In 1977, Turkish settlers were brought from different areas of Turkey, including Kars, Muş, Diyarbakır and Ağrı in the Eastern Anatolia region, Mersin and Adana in the Mediterranean Region and Akkuş, Çarşamba, Akçaabat, Sürmene, Araklı and Trabzon in the Black Sea Region.
 In the 21st century, some Turkish Cypriots and Europeans also bought properties in the village and are now its residents.